Cruel Summer (GOOD Music album)

-Kanye West Presents: Good Music – Cruel Summer, commonly referred to simply as Cruel Summer, is a compilation album by recording artists of American record label GOOD Music, released on September 14, 2012, by the label and Def Jam Recordings.
-American rapper Kanye West, head of the label, first revealed plans for a label collaborative album in October 2011.
-The album produced four singles—"Mercy", "Cold", "New God Flow", and "Clique"—that charted on the US Billboard Hot 100.
-The album features West himself, alongside GOOD Music signees Pusha T, Big Sean, Teyana Taylor, Cyhi the Prynce, Kid Cudi, John Legend, Common, D'banj and Malik Yusef, as well as affiliates 2 Chainz, Jay-Z and Travis Scott, among others.
-Production on the album was primarily handled by members of GOOD Music's production wing, Very GOOD Beats, including West, Hit-Boy, Hudson Mohawke, Travis Scott and Lifted, among others.
+Kanye West Presents: GOOD Music – Cruel Summer, commonly referred to simply as Cruel Summer, is a compilation album by recording artists of American record label GOOD Music, released on September 14, 2012, by the label itself and its parent company, Def Jam Recordings.
+GOOD Music's founder, American rapper Kanye West, first revealed plans for the label's collaborative album in October 2011.
+It was preceded by four singles—"Mercy", "Cold", "New God Flow", and "Clique"—that saw mixed success on the US Billboard Hot 100 chart.

+The album features West himself, alongside the label's then-signees Pusha T, Big Sean, Teyana Taylor, Kid Cudi, John Legend, Common, D'banj and Malik Yusef, as well as affiliates Jay-Z, 2 Chainz, Travis Scott, and Cyhi the Prynce, among others.
+Production of Cruel Summer was primarily handled by members of GOOD Music's production wing, Very GOOD Beats, which included West, Hit-Boy, Hudson Mohawke, Travis Scott and Lifted, among others.

-Cruel Summer received "a fairly lukewarm response" from critics who commended its hubristic style and the tracks featuring West, but found it uneven as an album.
+Cruel Summer received "a fairly lukewarm response" from critics, who commended its hubristic style and the tracks featuring West, but found it uneven as an album.
 It debuted at number two on the US Billboard 200, selling 205,000 copies in its first week.
 The album also reached the top 10 of charts in Australia, Canada, Switzerland, and the United Kingdom.
 As of November 4, 2012, Cruel Summer has sold 389,000 copies, according to Nielsen SoundScan.

+A sequel to the album titled Cruel Winter began development sometime in 2016, and while a single for the album ("Champions") was released as promotion, the album was ultimately unfinished and never released.
+Plans to turn the album into a series of four albums were mentioned in an interview Complex held with Cyhi the Prince, where Cruel Autumn and Cruel Spring were mentioned, although those records never came into fruition.
+The GOOD Music label later became inactive and none of the artists featured on the album are still with the label.

 Background and recording

 Kanye West founded the GOOD Music label in 2004.
-Since the label's inception, multiple acts have been signed to the label, including close collaborators of West such as Kid Cudi, Common, John Legend, Pusha T, Big Sean and Travi$ Scott.
+Since the label's inception, multiple acts have been signed to the label, including close collaborators of West such as Kid Cudi, Common, John Legend, Pusha T, Big Sean and Travis Scott.
 West first announced plans for a GOOD Music album in October 2011 via his Twitter account.
 Later on May 23, 2012, the title was revealed in part with a film, Cruel Summer, written by Elon Rutberg and produced by Alex Rosenberg, which debuted at the Cannes Film Festival.
 The album was originally slated for release on August 7, 2012, but underwent several delays.

 Pusha T said that he recorded over 20 verses for the album, and a song with Big Sean and Common called "Trash Bags" that was ultimately scrapped.
 American rapper Azealia Banks also said that she recorded with West earlier in 2012, but her contributions were not included on the album.